dingye18/academic4ye/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Algorithm Researcher of Computational Aided Drug Design
+role: Researcher of Computational Aided Drug Design

 # Organizations/Affiliations to show in About widget
 organizations: